-If you're looking to get involved with the Sunday Assembly community itself, check out the Volunteer section.
-Or stop by the Social section to sign up for member sponsored events or propose a meet-up of your very own.
+If you're looking to get involved with the Sunday Assembly community itself, please email firstname.lastname@example.org.
+Or stop by the Social section to RSVP for events or propose a meet-up of your very own.

 SALA service events aim to do good in our communities while cultivating a culture of service among attendees of Sunday Assembly LA.
 While live, in-person events whose purpose is fundraising for a charitable cause are welcome, event listings containing a direct link to contribute funds to outside organizations will not be approved.
 Thank you for your understanding.

 Dealing with mental health issues?
 Need a support group to talk to?
 This is the one!
 The Westside Mental Health Peer Group was born out of a Trying our Best by our Community Organizer who has long dealt with depression and found a peer support group very helpful in the past.

 This event is NOT to replace therapy, Doctor's care or medication.
 No advice will be given, as none of us are licensed to do so.
 This is friends getting together to share their common plight in a safe space, and have fun while doing it.